Read time 7 minutes

 I see kitchens becoming more sustainable, more fresh produce focused, and packed with technology – Natufia fully sustains this idea.

 Sustainability in interior design has been one of the top 3 considerations before starting to design a space for a while now.
 Interior designers really understand the importance of the hand we have in sustainable design and in general.
-We are deciding at the very base which materials people will use in the long run and know that there is the chain reaction down line to be.
+We are deciding at the very base which materials people will use in the long run and know that there is a chain reaction down the line to be.
 Sustainability will be at the core of all designs.

-Biophilic design is a major part of it because people need to be surrounded by natural light, plants/nature, fresh air and clean water.
-I think the next gen will be more caring and mindful of the surroundings they live in.
+Biophilic design is a major part of it because people need to be surrounded by natural light, plants/nature, fresh air, and clean water.
+I think the next-gen will be more caring and mindful of the surroundings they live in.